-Click here to download the posters, below, which were presented by CECS Co-Director, Roger Bales, Co-PI, Martha Conklin, and colleague, Christine Ma, at the “Forests in Flux: How Science Can Inform Policy” event in Fall 2019.
+The posters below, presented by CECS Co-Director Roger Bales, Co-PI Martha Conklin, and colleague Christine Ma, at the “Forests in Flux: How Science Can Inform Policy” event in Fall 2019.
 These posters describe:

 - The effects of thinning treatments on forest water use and watershed health;

 - The effects of wildfire on forest water balance; and

 - The predictions of drought resilience and vulnerability.

 Economic Drivers of Sustainable Forest Management Matter for California’s Headwaters